Online Paging with Heterogeneous Cache Slots: Abstract

 The results here suggest many open problems and avenues for further research.
 Closing or tightening gaps left by our upper and lower bounds would be of interest.
-In particular: \begin{itemize} \item For \SlotHeteroPaging, is the upper bound in Theorem~\ref{thm: subset server upper bound} tight for every $\slotsetfamily\subseteq 2^{[k]}\setminus\{\emptyset\}$, within $\poly(k)$ factors? \item For \PageLaminarPaging it is easy to show a lower bound of $\Omega(h)$, even for $k=1$ and for randomized algorithms.
+In particular: \begin{itemize} \item For \SlotHeteroPaging, is the upper bound in Theorem~\ref{thm: subset server upper bound} tight for every $\slotsetfamily\subseteq 2^{[k]}\setminus\{\emptyset\}$, within $\poly(k)$ factors? \item What is the best randomized competitive ratio for \SlotHeteroPaging, for arbitrary $\slotsetfamily\subseteq 2^{[k]}\setminus\{\emptyset\}$?
+Is it possible to achieve ratio that is a poly-logarithmic function of $\slotsetfamily$ and $k$? \item For \PageLaminarPaging it is easy to show a lower bound of $\Omega(h)$, even for $k=1$ and for randomized algorithms.
 But it still may be possible to eliminate or reduce the multiplicative dependence on $h$.
 For example, is it possible to achieve ratio $O(h+k)$ with a deterministic algorithm and $O(h+H_k)$ with a randomized algorithm?
 Similarly, does \SlotLaminarPaging (where $h\le k$) admit an $O(k)$ deterministic ratio and $O(\log k)$ randomized ratio? \item For deterministic \AllOrOnePaging, we conjecture that the optimal ratio is $2k-1$.
 (For $k=2$ we can show an upper bound of $3$.)
 In the randomized case, can ratio $2H_k-1$ be achieved? \ignore{For the deterministic case of \AllOrOnePaging the gap is already quite small, between $2k-1$ and $2k+14$ (see Section~\ref{sec: all or one paging improved upper} and~\cite{castenow+fkmd:server}).
 We conjecture that the optimal ratio is $2k-1$.
 (For $k=2$ we can show an upper bound of $3$.)
 In the randomized case, can ratio $2H_k-1$ be achieved?} \item For \WeightedAllOrOnePaging, is the optimal randomized ratio $O(\polylog(k))$? \item The status of \HeteroServer in arbitrary metric spaces is wide open.
 Can ratio dependent only on $k$ be achieved?
 This question, while challenging, could still be easier to resolve for \HeteroServer than for \GenerServer. \end{itemize}